Unreal Engine vs. Unity - Which Game Engine to Choose?

 While Unity tends to get more customers for its 2D capabilities, Unreal has the Paper2D plugin, so you won’t be held back.
 Now, if you’re looking for 3D modeling software, we’ve got a great comparison for you!

 If you are new to Unreal Engine, you should definitely check out our list of learning tutorials to get started.
-You can find this in our article Top Tutorials for Learning Unreal Engine 4.
+Additionally, be aware of the top mistakes Unreal Engine beginners make so you can avoid common pitfalls early on.
+Understanding Unreal Engine requirements, especially for Unreal Engine 4 system requirements, is crucial for beginners.

 • Compatibility: Windows 7 and up.

 • System Requirements: Visual Studio 2017, 500 GB Solid State Drive, 8 GB RAM, Quad-core Intel or AMD processor - 2.5GHZ, and DirectX 11 or DirectX 12 compatible graphics card.
+These are the core game engine system requirements you'll need to run Unreal Engine 4 efficiently.

 • Pros: High graphic quality, open-sourced, more scalable.